 GMC Terrain Best, Neutral, and Worst Years

-When it comes to picking the cream of the crop (or avoiding the bad apples) in GMC Terrain model years, we don’t just rely on gut instinct.
-We dive into a wealth of data, including:
+When it comes to picking the cream of the crop (or avoiding the bad apples) in GMC Terrain model years, we don’t just rely on gut feeling.
+We dive into an immense wealth of data, including:

 - What owners are saying in surveys